Vince McMahon Believes The Undertaker Will Wrestle Another Match

-As WrestleMania 33 came to a close, The Undertaker appeared to put the finishing touches on an epic run of over twenty-five years in WWE.
+As WrestleMania 33 came to a close, The Undertaker appeared to put the finishing touches on an epic run of over 25 years in WWE.
 Rumors surrounding Undertaker’s WWE future were following him for years, but most people were convinced that he’d made his final appearance in Orlando.
 However, one man isn’t totally convinced that The Deadman has hung up his boots for good.
 That person is Vince McMahon.

 Recently, it was rumored that The Undertaker could be returning for one more match in the near future.
 A lot of people are hopeful it will happen before the end of the year, but just as many reports are claiming The Undertaker’s career is over.
 Many fans remain hopeful, but it’s Vince McMahon who will need to convince The Deadman to return for another match.
 Apparently, Vince is waiting for the right time to talk to him.